AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/gainsight-px.md

 >
 >To connect to the destination, you need the **[!UICONTROL Manage Destinations]** [access control permission](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

 To connect to this destination, follow the steps described in the [destination configuration tutorial](../../ui/connect-destination.md).
-In the configure destination workflow, fill in the fields listed in the two sections below.
+In the destination configuration workflow, fill in the fields listed in the two sections below.

 ### Authenticate to destination {#authenticate}